-Her songs and productions have appeared on numerous compilations in Europe and America alongside artists such as: Norah Jones, Amy Winehouse, Moby, Bebel Gilberto, Boozoo Bajou, Nitin Sawhney, Groove Armada, Ursula Rucker, Goldfrapp, Kruder & Dorfmeister, Zero 7, Rae & Christian, Joss Stone, Basement Jaxx, Bebel Gilberto, Jamie Callum, Sarah McLachlan and Julee Cruise to name just a few.
+Dubbed a 'world - class' singer by fans and press alike, her songs and productions have appeared on albums alongside names such as Amy Winehouse, Norah Jones, Joss Stone, Moby, Bebel Gilberto, Boozoo Bajou, Nitin Sawhney, Groove Armada, Ursula Rucker, Goldfrapp, Kruder & Dorfmeister, Zero 7, Rae & Christian, Basement Jaxx, Jamie Callum, Sarah McLachlan and Julee Cruise.

-Julia’s voice has been likened to such artists as: Sade, Dido, Norah Jones, Ursula Rucker, Lisa Gerrard, Annie Lennox, Sinead O’Connor and Donna Summer - although given the diversity of these artists, her style is her own.
-Her vocals have been called “sultry, sexy, superb, stunning, sweet, scorching, intense, dizzying, cream, aromatic, bewitching, exotic, exceptional, luxurious”.. and the list goes on!
+Her voice has been likened to such artists as: Sade, Dido, Norah Jones, Ursula Rucker, Lisa Gerrard, Annie Lennox, Sinead O’Connor and Donna Summer, - although given the diversity of these artists, her style is her own.
+Her vocals have been called ‘sultry, sexy, superb, stunning, sweet, scorching, intense, dizzying, cream, aromatic, bewitching, exotic, exceptional, luxurious’.. and the list goes on.

 She has regularly collaborated with a number of major artists - Klaus Schulze of 'Tangerine Dream' and 'Alphaville'; Massive Attack sound engineer/mixer Jeremy Allom; Henning Schmitz (Kraftwerk); Waldeck (Dope Noir, Vienna); Hans Nieswandt (Whirlpool Productions, Warner, Germany); Soul G and Tony Match (Paris); Frank Elting (previously MRI – Berlin); PFL (Hannover), Ian Melrose (Clannad ), MOD X (Paris), Moodfood (Grammy winner- USA) and Marcus Worgull.
 She is also currently collaborating with grammy nominee Scott Rockenfield (who is also the drummer with renowned US band Queensrÿche) writing film music.

-In 2012, Julia was invited to Helsinki to sing with Jazz Maestro Iiro Rantala on the "Midsummer Night Train" which travelled through cities of Finland.
-This was telecast live throughout Europe and was an all night event.
+She was invited to Helsinki to sing with Jazz Maestro Iiro Rantala on the ‘Midsummer Night Train’ which travelled through cities of Finland.
+This all night event was telecast live throughout Europe.

-In 2011 Julia graced European shores culminating in a show at the prestigious Beethoven Festival in Bonn.
-She also received a rave rewiew in the Rheinland Newspaper after a sell out show at the Jazz Kellar in Krefeld.
-Her tour consisted of studio work with the likes of Scottish guitarist Ian Melrose (Clannad) and Manfred Leuchter a.o., as well as an interview with noteable Jazz online.com, and performances in various cities.
+She performed a show at the prestigious Beethoven Festival in Bonn.
+She also received a rave rewiews in the Rheinland Newspaper after a sell out show at the Jazz Kellar in Krefeld.
+Her tour consisted of studio work with the likes of Scottish guitarist Ian Melrose (Clannad) and Manfred Leuchter (one of Germany’s top producers and producer of it’s biggest male star Rheinhard May)..

-In Melbourne Julia was a regular at the renowned Bennetts Lane Jazz Club, and in from 2012 - 2019 Julia has received rave reviews from all her sell out shows at the much-touted 'Salon' at the Melbourne Recital Centre.
-Her shows at the Recital Centre are themed and always different, whilst still pertaining to the genre of Jazz.
+In Melbourne Julia is a regular at the renowned Bennetts Lane Jazz Club (touted as the best Jazz Club in the Southern Hemisphere, and also where Prince chose to perform when he was in Melbourne).
+In Melbourne Julia has received rave reviews from all her sell out shows at the much-touted 'Salon' at the Melbourne Recital Centre.

 Julia’s songs So Complicated and And We Danced were finalists in the prestigious ISC - International Songwriting Contest.